allermat/LabbookMaker/README.md

 # LabbookMaker
 Custom control panel for Igor Pro to generate lab books of experiments made in Axon Imaging Workbench

+## Installation

+Extract the contents of the